medwatt/gmid/README.md

 ## Generating a Lookup Table

 Before any plots can be made, a lookup table of all the relevant parameters must first be created.
-This is done by instantiating an object from the `LookupTableGenerator` and then building the table with the `build` method.
+This is done by instantiating an object from `LookupTableGenerator` and then building the table with the `build` method.
 An example is given below.